 1. Having Right View (Before beginning your program)

 “There are two causes, two conditions for the arising of Right View: the testimony of another, and proper reflection.”
 When one doesn’t believe in the illusory nature of the world, this realization can be shattering.
-Lester Levenson realized Right View through his intense self-inquiry, but as he was unprepared for it (being a materialist), the experience left him trembling for several days.
-Armed with belief however, one merely slips into the experience.
+Lester Levenson realized that matter wasn’t real through his intense self-inquiry, but as he was unprepared for it (being a materialist), the experience left him trembling for several days.
+However if you know what to expect, you will merely slip into the experience of seeing the world as dream-like.

 - Listen to Deepak Chopra’s recording,”The Secret of Healing,” every day for ten to fifteen minutes.